What is Meniscus?

 Surgery is usually performed arthroscopically to either resect (remove) the torn fragment or repair (stitch) a tear in the outer zone.

 Post-Surgical Physiotherapy for Meniscal surgery

-Physiotherapy rehabilitation for resected meniscal tears is usually aggressive, targeting early return to function.
-Patient is progressed through rehabilitation as pain and swelling subsides.
+Physiotherapy rehabilitation for resected meniscal tears is usually aggressive, targeting an early return to function.
+The patient is progressed through rehabilitation as pain and swelling subside.
 These patients normally return to function within 3 to 6 weeks.

-Rehabilitation after a meniscus repair usually differs from a resected surgery due to healing time required to heal up the stitched meniscus.
-Patient is on non-weight bearing for 4 to 8 weeks to allow the meniscus to heal before commencing weight-bearing exercises.
+Rehabilitation after a meniscus repair usually differs from a resected surgery due to the healing time required to heal up the stitched meniscus.
+The patient is on non-weight bearing for 4 to 8 weeks to allow the meniscus to heal before commencing weight-bearing exercises.

 Treatment guidelines will be similar to the non-operative approach taking into consideration the findings and operative procedures performed.

-For more specific information, consult physiotherapist at PAIN FREE PHYSIOTHERAPY CLINIC.
+For more specific information, consult a physiotherapist at PAIN FREE PHYSIOTHERAPY CLINIC.